Film review-Ant-Man and the Wasp: Quantumania

 Film review-This is 40

-Times are tough for the family, Sadie is going through puberty and is turning into a drama queen and they’re having huge financial difficulty.
-Pete’s record company is going bust and his deadbeat dad (Albert Brooks) is sponging money from him.
+The film revolves around the struggles of the family, with Sadie going through puberty and becoming a drama queen, while they face significant financial difficulties.
+Pete’s record company is on the verge of bankruptcy, and his deadbeat dad (Albert Brooks) is mooching off him.